bihor/fp_newsletter/README.md

 Version 7.1.0/1:
 - SwitchableControllerActionsPluginUpdater (update script for TYPO3 12) removed.
 Use older versions if you still need it.
 - FlexformPluginUpdater (update script for FlexForms) removed.
 Use older versions if you still need it.

+Version 8.0.0:
+- First version for TYPO3 13.